rafalgrodzinski/bits-runner-builder/docs/Reference.md

 ```

 ## Pointers
 Pointers, just like in C, allow for low-level data manipulation and passing.
 They have an associated type, which is essential when reading/writing pointee's value.
-Each variable has a built-in member `.adr`, which will provide a system-dependant (32bit or 64bit) memory address value.
-Pointers have also `.val`, which is equivalent to its pointee and `vAdr`, which is the address of the thing it is pointing at.
-Don't confuse `.vAdr` with `.adr`, as the later is the address of the pointer itself.
+Each variable has a built-in member `.adr`, which will provide a system-dependant (32bit or 64bit) memory address value of type `a`.
+Pointers have also `.val`, which is equivalent to its pointee and `vadr`, which is the address of the thing it is pointing at.
+Don't confuse `.vadr` with `.adr`, as the later is the address of the pointer itself.

+Address is stored in an `a` type.
+You can see that it's similar to `u16`, or `f64`, but doesn't have an associated size, because it's implicit for the given target. `a` can be cast into a `ptr<>` type.
+You can think of it as an address and a window to a given address.
 ```
 a u32 <- 5
 pA ptr<u32>
-pA.vAdr <- a.adr // now both a & pA.val indicate the same value
+pA.vadr <- a.adr // now both a & pA.val indicate the same value
 pA.val <- 6

+// Use a to access elements of a struct objAdr a <- obj.adr a.ptr<u32> <- 0x66
+(a + 4).ptr<data<u8>>.val[0] <- 'a'
+(a + 4).ptr<data<u8>>.val[1] <- 'a'
+(a + 4).ptr<data<u8>>.val[2] <- 'a'
 ```

 ## Functions